Nanny Work Agreement

 SOCIAL MEDIA POLICY

-The Employee understands that they should not share their location, daily plans, or pictures of the children on any social media network.
+The Employee understands that they should not publicly share or post their location, daily plans, or pictures of the children on any social media network.
+Private sharing of photos with parents via messaging is acceptable.
 Additionally, the Employee should not disclose the family’s whereabouts to strangers unless pre-approved by the family.

 -